Home Photographs Photo Classes Order/Prices Guest book Contact Sponsorship Offerings About Seewald Misc & Links

 (aka 'otay michael' on the fish-boards)

-almost caught the worlds largest bass
+almost caught the worlds largest bass!!!

-While I was fishing in the a.m., a young man motored up with his girlfriend and asked if we were fishing the bed by the big rock.
+While we were fishing in the a.m., a young man motored up with his girlfriend and asked if we were fishing the bed by the big rock.
 I said yes, as a fish about 4 lbs was on the bed.
 I thought it's either the biggest male I've ever seen on a bed or the male had been caught and the female was now left to defend the eggs as no larger fish ever came up to the bed to join it, at least not that I had seen in the 1/2 hour of trying so far!!?
 We tried our luck for quite some time but nada, it was still not interested.

 "TAKE IT, TAKE IT" I both yelled and prayed.